SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-31-fda-bivalent-omicron-eua.md

     eligible population.
 Ranges are 95% "credible interval" (the Bayesian version of a confidence limit, and for our purposes more or less the same thing: uncertainty).
   - So we're looking at saving 100k - 160k lives, 1 - 1.7 million hospitalizations, 24 -
-    48 million infections, and averting \$62 - 100 million dollars in _direct_ medical
+    48 million infections, and averting \$62 - 100 billion dollars in _direct_ medical
     costs.
 Looks awfully good to me!

 And, that's it: approval 13-1 with 1 absence, and a reasonable set of practice